-Health care.
-Whatever you do, don’t discount it.
+Whatever you do, don’t discount your need for health care.

 The point is, health care must be a consideration in your retirement process.
 And we don’t have any definitive answer.
 Again, only you can determine what you are comfortable with in this regard.

 Travelers medical policies?
 We have used those.
 They are more geared toward emergencies.
 They provide treatment (via reimbursement) then ‘repatriation’ to your ‘home’ for ongoing, serious treatments.

 Then what?
 Obamacare?
 Deductibles?
 Where to live/rent?
 American costs.
 Eventually, Medicare.

 Pay out of pocket?
 We do that, too.
 It’s what we did for Ellen’s cancer care.
 Obviously, U.S. health care is a thorny issue without perfect answers and potentially disastrous consequences.
 And each year, as we all age, it becomes ever more crucial and necessary.

 One thing is certain: keeping in the best physical condition possible is critical in retired life.